Altinn/altinn-studio-docs/content/app/maintainance/dependencies/_index.en.md

 With this extension you can view what the latest version of all dependencies when you open App.csproj (the extension also supports npm).
 {{% /panel%}}

 - Locate the references to the libraries used in your app.
-The references is located in `App/App.csproj`.
+The references are located in `App/App.csproj`.

 Example.: